 We all know a lot about physical benefits of horseback riding.
 It strengthens your abdominal, pelvic, thigh and back muscles as well as being a great cardio workout.

-It’s a great workout because your whole body actually moves and does a workout while you are riding your horse.
+It’s a great workout because your whole body moves and is engaged while you are riding your horse.
 But the benefits of horseback riding aren’t just limited to your body.

 Deal with fears

 As I said earlier, riding is not an easy job and a horse is a big animal.
 Taking care of such a big animal that could accidentally hurt you is actually really brave!

 You deal with lots of possible fears while riding a horse: fear of falling, fear of getting hurt, fear of making mistakes.

 But as every rider knows, although you might initially be scared, these feelings melt away over time.
 And maybe new fears replace them as you try newer and harder things with your riding, but that’s okay.